LeonardMH/namealizer/README.markdown

 ### Short-format options

-Namealizer also support the classic style unit short commandling options.
+Namealizer also support the classic-style unix short commandline options.
 For a full list of the commands just run `namealizer --help` or `namealizer -h`.

 In general the commands are just the first letter of the long option and do not require the equals ("=") sign.
 Using the same commands as above: